thiswillbeyourgithub/wdoc/wdoc/docs/USAGE.md

         * `online_pdf`
             * Same arguments as for `--filetype=pdf`
-                Note that the way `online_pdf` are handled is a bit different than `pdf`: we first try using langchain's integrated OnlinePDFLoader and if it fails, we download the file and parse it like if `--filetype==pdf`.
+                Note that the way `online_pdf` are handled is a bit different than `pdf`: we first try to download it then parse it with `filetype=pdf` and as a last resort we use langchain's integrated OnlinePDFLoader as it's
+                far slower.

         * `anki`
             * Optional: